 Now for the bad news: for all its visual allure, Man of Aran is boring.
 It unflinchingly shows what it takes to survive on a barren rock in the middle of the ocean, but it fails to explain why anyone would choose to do it.
-I was ready to leave after a half hour of watching waves crash on the rocks and men who look the Edge attack a shark.
+I was ready to leave after half an hour of watching waves crash on the rocks and men who look the Edge attack a shark.
 Yawn!
-I would have liked this better maybe if Sinead O’Connor’s “Jackie” were part of the soundtrack.
+I would have liked this better if Sinead O’Connor’s “Jackie” were part of the soundtrack, maybe.
+Maybe not.

 With Colman ‘Tiger’ King, Maggie Dirrane, Michael Dirrane, Pat Mullin, Patch ‘Red Beard’ Ruadh, Patcheen Faherty, Tommy O’Rourke, ‘Big Patcheen’ Conneely of the West, Stephen Dirrane, Pat McDonough